Dance Styles

 Flamenco dance is a highly-expressive, Spanish dance form.
 The flamenco

-is a solo dance characterised by hand clapping, percussive footwork, and
+is a solo dance characterised by hand clapping, percussive footwork,

-no single flamenco dance, dancers must follow a strict framework of rhythmic
+Although there is no single flamenco dance, dancers must follow a